Lab E6 - Add Entra ID authentication

 Note

 There are many detailed setup steps for Entra ID in this lab.
-A preview version of Teams Toolkit is available which will automate many of these steps for you; we hope to provide a more streamlined version of the lab when it's released.
-However this could still be useful for those wishing to understand exactly what needs to be provisioned to get OAuth working.
+A new version of Teams Toolkit is available which will automate many of these steps for you; we plan to provide a more streamlined version of the lab shortly.

 In this lab you will register Entra ID applications that are used to secure your plugin and API.
 Before you begin, choose a safe place for your app information.
-You will be saving:
+Here are the values you'll need to save:

 Exercise 1: Set up a persistent developer tunnel (optional)